synopse/mORMot2/src/tools/mget/README.md

 ## Hash Verification

 A cryptographic hash (typically MD5, SHA1 or SHA256) can be retrieved from the server before getting the file itself, so that it will checked at the end of the download.
+On 64-bit Intel/AMD, SHA-NI opcodes will be used for SHA1 and SHA256 calculation.

 You could also supply the hash at the command line level, if you know its value, e.g. from a public web site article.

 ## Peer-To-Peer Download

+### Presentation

 On corporate networks, one performance and usuability issue is often the need to download content from the main corportate servers, via a VPN, over the Internet.
 In some countries, or due to some technical limitations, the bandwith to the main servers may be limited, and become a bottleneck.

-Our tool is able to maintain a local cache of already downloaded files (stored by their hash), and ask its peers on its local network if some content is not already in its cache.
-If the file is found, it will be downloaded locally, without using the main server.
+Our tool is able to maintain a local cache of already downloaded files (stored by their hash), and ask its peers on its local network if some content is not already in their cache.
+If the file is found, it will be downloaded locally, without using the main server but for a quick HEAD to ensure the file still exists on the main server (with the expected size).

 Under the hood, a request will be broadcasted over UDP, to discover the presence of a file hash.
 If nothing is found, the main server will be requested with a GET, as usual.
-But if some peers do have the requested file, then the best peer will be selected and ask for a local download (over HTTP), with very high performance.
+But if some peers do have the requested file, then the best peer will be selected and ask for a local download (over HTTP), with very good performance.

+### Security Notes

+Here are some information about this *PeerCache* mechasnism has been designed to be secure.
+In a nutshell, this internal process is secured with a "secret" phrase which should match on all peers.

+Here are some additional information:
+- A global shared secret key is used to cipher and authenticate UDP frames and HTTP requests among all peers.
+This key should be strong enough and private.
+It is derived internally using SHA-256 to generate secrets for AES-GCM encryption/authentication for both UDP and HTTP, and UDP frame checksums.
+- Tampering is avoided by using cryptographic hashes for the requests, the local storage and eventually in WGet, which would discard any invalid data.
+- The client caches only the content that it has requested itself, to reduce any information disclosure.
+- Local cache folders should have the proper ACL file permissions defined.
+- Local cached files are not encrypted, so if data leakage is a concern, consider enabling file systems encryption (e.g. BitLocker or Luks).
+- UDP frames are quickly signed with a salted crc before AES-GCM-128 encoding, so most attacks would be immediately discovered.
+- HTTP requests on the local TCP port are also authenticated with a similar AES-GCM-128 bearer;
+- Peers which did send invalid requests over UDP or TCP will have their IP banished for a few minutes, to avoid fuzzing or denial of service attacks.
+- HTTP content is not encrypted on the wire by default, because it sounds not mandatory on a local network, but `SelfSignedHttps` option can enable HTTPS if needed.
+- Resulting safety is similar to what Microsoft BranchCache offers.

 ## In Practice